Vyral/base-template/_posts/2018-08-06-the-next-thing-you-never-want-to-do-when-buying-a-house.md

 All lenders get money from the same place and they all have to make a profit.
 So be wary of any lender offering significantly cheaper services.
 You will either pay in upfront fees or in your rate.
 The mortgage lender is going to make their money no matter what.

-**I also highly recommend that you choose the lender who is local.** While there are lots of online lenders, working with them would be a poor decision.
+**I also highly recommend that you choose a local lender.** While there are lots of online lenders, working with them would be a poor decision.
 They have no vested interest in whether or not you get the house.
 A local lender, meanwhile, will care about protecting their reputation.
 And, as such, will provide you with a higher level of service.

 If you have any additional questions or are interested in buying or selling, please feel free to contact me.
 I look forward to speaking with you soon.